(also known as an EDS NOTE or “Trash Line“)

 It also means that if we use the same slug for different stories, one will overwrite the other in some media clients systems (e.g. FACEBOOK/ for a lifestyle story and FACEBOOK/ for the IPO results in pictures and text stories getting mixed up for clients).

 - It’s more important that a packaging slug is consistent than that it is perfectly clear.
-Don’t change a packaging slug to improve its relevance to a story.

 - Generally, USE TWO WORDS for the packaging slug so that you can distinguish different stories about the same company or country.

 - SON'T GUESS A SLUG IF UPDATING A STORY.
 Do a Lynx Search on the slug or do a search on Eikon and see what slug was used previously and be consistent.

 - A trunk story (update or wrapup) does NOT have a wild slug.
 Use only the packaging slug for trunk updates and wrap-ups.
 Nothing follows the forward slash for updates or wrapups except the story format information in parentheses.

 - All slugs should carry a forward slash / even if there is no wild slug.